ricecrispies8/Notes/Git/git_basics.md

 5. `$git commit -m "commit name"`
 6. `$git push -u origin main`

+## **Recording Changes to a Repository**
+All files are either tracked or untracked.
+Tracked means Git knows about it and has an existing snapshot of it.
+Git also knows if those files have been modified.
+To start tracking a file (use `$git status` to see which files are un/tracked), simply using `$git add filename.ext`.

+You can create a list of files/folders to ignore using .gitignore file.
+Then list all files/folders using regex-style commands.

+If you move or rename a file/folder, this also needs to be recorded in Git as Git does not track file movement/renaming.
+This can be done quickly with `$git mv file_from file_to`.
+Otherwise you will need to remove/rename the file normally, drop it from Git and then readd it again.

 ## **Basic Commands**
 `$git init` -> create new repository in current directory.
-Creates .git file with everything you need to work with git
+Creates .git file with everything you need to work with git.
+Not quite sure how to move this over to Github.

 `$git status` -> to check status of repository including for the current branch, what commits have been done, and what files are or are not being tracked.
+Use `-s` tag to make the status less verbose.

+`$git config --list` -> to check the username, email, and default branch name

+`$git add *` -> adds all files or folders in the git folder to the staging area.

+`$git commit -m "commit name"` -> commits (saves) all those files in the staging area.
+Can skip the staging area altogether by using the `-a` tag.

+`$git rm filename` -> removes file from being tracked.

+`$git mv file_from file_to`-> If you move or rename a file/folder, this also needs to be recorded in Git as Git does not track file movement/renaming.
+Use this method, otherwise you will need to remove/rename the file normally, drop it from Git, and then read it again.

+`$git push -u origin main` ->pushes your commits to the main file on Github.
+If you are not using SSH, you will need your username and password which is apparently depracated.
+Guess you better have SSH ready.

+`$git clone git@github.com:<user_name>/<repo_name>.git`-> grabs a copy of an already existing repo on Github using SSH.
+Since SSH is already set-up on this computer, everything is good.